-Prior to the activation of secondary reserves, TSOs participating in IGCC (International Grid Control Cooperation) will exchange imbalances:
+Prior to the activation of secondary reserves, TSOs participating in IGCC (International Grid Control Cooperation) exchange imbalances:

 - In Entso-E RG Continental Europe, secondary control reserve is activated automatically and in accordance with the source of imbalances.
 Within a region with several control areas, for a given point in time a counteracting deployment of reserves is possible and not unusual.

 - IGCC aims to prevent these counteracting deployment of reserves by exchanging opposing imbalances between TSOs.
 This leads to a more efficient activation of ancillary services and improves the quality of the regulation.

 - To do so, the IGCC participants compare in realtime the imbalances of their zones and exchanges them when possible.
 The remaining imbalance of a zone will be corrected by the responsible transmission system operator with his own means.